SAKryukov/storage-free-pass/doc/article.md

 Let's give a better Remembrall to Neville Longbottom and all other people using password-protected Web services.

 One well-recognized password problem is that multiple password-protected services require people to create multiple passwords and encourage them not to re-usе the passwords and use strong passwords.
-It is reasonable but multiple passwords are near-impossible to remember for most people, and it forces people to record the passwords, and that is a big compromise to security.
+It is reasonable but multiple passwords are near-impossible to remember for most people, and it forces people to record the passwords, which is a big compromise to security.

 One obvious solution is *using password managers*, but there are different factors repelling people from using them.